-GIII.4 The student will present information orally and in writing in German, recombining familiar elements to create original sentences in paragraphs that are increasingly complex.
+SIII.4 The student will present information orally and in writing in Spanish, recombining familiar elements to create original sentences in paragraphs that are increasingly complex.

 - 1. Summarize and communicate orally and in writing main ideas and supporting details from a variety of authentic language materials. - 2.
-Use major timeframes, word order, and other level-appropriate language structures with increasing accuracy. - GIII.5 The student will present in German student-created and culturally authentic products, such as stories, poems, songs and skits. - 1.
-Produce well-organized spoken and written presentations appropriate to the type of audience and the purpose of the presentation. - 2.
-Use various verbal and nonverbal presentational techniques, such as voice inflection, visual aids and technological support.
+Use major timeframes, word order, and other level-appropriate language structures with increasing accuracy. - SIII.5 The student will present in Spanish student-created and culturally authentic products, such as stories, poems, songs, and skits. - 1.
+Produce well-organized spoken and written presentations to suit the type of audience and the purpose of the presentation. - 2.
+Use various verbal and nonverbal presentational techniques such as voice inflection, visual aids, and technological support.

-Cultural Perspectives, Practices, and Products
+Cultural Perspectives, Practices and Products

-GIII.6

-The student will examine in German the interrelationships among the perspectives, practices, and products of German-speaking cultures.
+SIII.6 The student will examine in Spanish the interrelationships among the perspectives, practices, and products of Spanish-speaking cultures.

-1. Examine how and why products such as natural and manufactured products, inventions, forms of recreation, pastimes, language, and symbols reflect practices and perspectives of German-speaking cultures.

-- 2. Compare and contrast the viewpoints of German-speaking people and the ways these perspectives are reflected in their practices and products, such as political systems, art, architecture, music, and literature. - 3.
-Investigate the interrelationship of geography and history of German-speaking cultures, such as the environment, conflicts, and diversity.
+- 1. Examine how and why products such as natural and manufactured items, inventions, the arts, forms of recreation, pastimes, regionally-specific language, and symbols reflect practices and perspectives of Spanish-speaking cultures. - 2.
+Compare and contrast the viewpoints of Spanish-speaking people and the ways these perspectives are reflected in their practices and products, such as political systems, art, architecture, music, and literature. - 3.
+Investigate the interrelationship of geography and history in the development of Spanish-speaking cultures.